qualidafial/pomo/README.md

 * [ ] project tags for tasks
 * [ ] responsive kanban layout when the screen is too small for 3 columns
 * [ ] prompt start pomodoro on task changes (e.g. when status is idle or break ended)
-* [ ] show progress bar when pomodoro timer is running
-* [ ] make pomodoro section more prominent when user action is wanted (idle, pomo ended, break ended)